abdelzaki/notes/ml/notes_deeplearning.md

         - analog digital convertion
         - sampeling and quantised
         - sampling is a step
-        - quantised ist the step in the amplitude
+        - quantised ist the step in the y-axis

 ## fourier:
     - general